-The Virginia Center for Coal and Energy Research has offices in the main Virginia Tech campus in Blacksburg, the National Capital Region Office in Alexandria, and the Southwest Virginia Higher Education Center in Abingdon.
+The Virginia Center for Coal and Energy Research has offices on the main Virginia Tech campus in Blacksburg and at the National Capital Region Office in Alexandria.
 With the diversity offered by these strategic locations, as well as a staff representing a range of academic disciplines, the VCCER is poised to respond to state, national, and international energy research needs.

-For information on Carbon Sequestration research at the VCCER go to the SECARB section of the website.
+For information on Carbon Sequestration research at the VCCER go to the Carbon Management section of the website.